-As your host, our varied backgrounds and experiences, personalities, stories, and aspirations will form the backbone of your visit to our wild rivers.
+As your hosts, our varied backgrounds and experiences, personalities, stories, and aspirations will form the backbone of your visit to our wild rivers.
 While many of our guests may join us simply for the thrill of whitewater or to take in the sights, it has always been the people – our staff, your family, friends, and new friends – that bring all of us back for another trip.

 Julie Volpert – Outfitter